Neighborhoods of Minneapolis: University

 The University community is named for the University of Minnesota.
-It sits on the Mississippi River's east bank and includes the parts of the West Bank surrounding the University of Minnesota and Augsburg University campuses.
+It sits primarily on the Mississippi River's east bank and additionally includes the parts of the West Bank surrounding the University of Minnesota and Augsburg University campuses.

 Districts and other areas

 Uptown is probably the best-known business district in Minneapolis besides downtown.
 It centers at the intersection of West Lake Street and Hennepin Avenue, but is not officially recognized as it includes parts of four neighborhoods: South Uptown, East Bde Maka Ska, East Isles, and Lowry Hill East.
 The Uptown Business Association focuses on the area within a few blocks of Lake and Hennepin, but the "Uptown" identity can stretch as far north as Franklin Avenue and as far east as Lyndale Avenue, where it merges into Lyn-Lake.

 Eat Street is the newest of Minneapolis's commercial districts, named in the late 1990s by the Whittier Alliance to promote the international variety of restaurants along Nicollet Avenue South between Grant St. and 29th St. Nicollet was historically a central commercial district in the Whittier neighborhood, but the end of the streetcar system and the construction of a K-Mart at the intersection of Nicollet and Lake Street disconnected the area in the 1970s.
 The named district was an effort to give the neighborhood a fresh identity.

 The Old St. Anthony district, also called Northeast or the Riverfront District, straddles the neighborhoods of Marcy-Holmes and Nicollet Island/East Bank.
 It was the downtown for the city of St. Anthony before it joined Minneapolis in 1872.

 Several areas around the University of Minnesota have additional names.
 Dinkytown is an area just north of the University of Minnesota within the official Marcy-Holmes neighborhood, heavily populated by students.
 A row of historic fraternity houses along University Avenue is called "fraternity row."
 Similarly, Stadium Village on the east end of campus in Prospect Park is named for the now-demolished Memorial Stadium and current Huntington Bank Stadium.

 Minneapolis skyline as viewed from the Warehouse District at night, 2017.

 The Warehouse District was a 19th- and early 20th-century rail and truck shipping center for the region.
 In the 1970s and 1980s it became an artists' quarter, and then a nightlife and entertainment district, which the southern portion (between I-394 and Hennepin Ave) remains.
 The district is largely in the North Loop neighborhood, but the heart of the entertainment district is in Downtown West.
 The City designated some of this area the Minneapolis Warehouse Historic District in 1978, with portions spanning from 1st Avenue North to 10th Avenue North and from the Mississippi River to 6th Street North.
 It was recognized by the National Register of Historic Places in 1989.